JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/explanation/generators/tcrex.md

 ### (a) Tree-based surrogate model

 In the first step, we train a tree-based surrogate model based on the data and the black-box model `M`.
 Specifically, the surrogate model is trained on pairs of observed input data and the labels predicted by the black-box model: $\{(x, M(x))\}_{1\leq i \leq n}$.
-Following Bewley et al. (2024), we impose a minimum number of samples per leaf to ensure counterfactual *feasibility* (also often referred to as *plausibility*).
+Following Bewley, I. Amoukou, et al. (2024), we impose a minimum number of samples per leaf to ensure counterfactual *feasibility* (also often referred to as *plausibility*).
 This number is computed under the hood and based on the `generator.ρ` field of the `TCRExGenerator`, which can be used to specify the minimum fraction of all samples that is contained by any given rule.

 ``` julia
 # Surrogate: